 Most MA units are completed in intensive study mode.
 This includes a week of face-to-face lectures and discussions at SMBC, with pre-reading beforehand and assignments completed afterwards at home.
 A majority of MA students are active in ministry, whether in Australia or overseas, providing an ideal classroom environment to benefit from the experiences of others and build networks for ministry support.

-To enter the MA, Grad Dip or Grad Cert programs, you need to have completed a BTh or equivalent.
+To enter the Master of Arts (MA), Graduate Diploma (Grad Dip) or Graduate Certificate (Grad Cert) programs, you need to have completed a Bachelor of Theology (BTh) or equivalent.

 For more detailed information on doing an MA, including admission requirements, length and structure, see the ACT course overviews

 If you love to think long and hard about how the gospel shapes practice, a higher degree by research (HDR) may be for you.
 HDRs are designed to equip people to provide leadership in Christian thought and practice through rigorous, critical analysis of issues.
 Such qualifications are particularly relevant for those wishing to pursue a teaching ministry in colleges and universities.